AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/site-down-or-unresponsive/error-404-on-all-pages-due-to-content-staging-issue.md

 ---
 title: Error 404 on all pages due to Content Staging issue
-description: This article provides a fix for the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure issue where you get a 404 error when accessing any storefront page or the Commerce Admin.
+description: This article provides a fix for the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure issue where you get a 404 error when accessing any storefront page or the [!UICONTROL Commerce Admin].
 exl-id: 62d8ba6e-8550-4e1e-8e8d-8f319c92778a
 feature: CMS, Catalog Management, Categories, Page Content, Staging
 role: Developer
 ---
 # Error 404 on all pages due to Content Staging issue

-This article provides a fix for the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure issue where you get a 404 error when accessing any storefront page or the Commerce Admin.
+This article provides a fix for the Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure issue where you get a 404 error when accessing any storefront page or the [!UICONTROL Commerce Admin].

 ## Affected products and versions